jgordon/axioms/axioms/04 Logic Reified.md

                   (and (member e1 s) (Rexist e1)))))))
 ```

-4.8 Implication is defined similarly to "or'", except that in addition to
+4.8 Implication is defined similarly to `or'`, except that in addition to
 a single eventuality as the antecedent, we will alow a set of
 eventualities as well, which is interpreted as the conjunction.